 Do you need a joint life insurance policy?

-If you are a couple, you may be wondering if you should choose a single or joint life insurance policy.
+If you are a couple looking into how to choose life insurance, you may be wondering if you should choose a single or joint life insurance policy.
 However, just because there are two of you a joint policy isn't the only option.

 The first step to deciding between single or joint life insurance is to understand the difference between the two types of policy.
 If you take out two single policies, they will have entirely separate terms and conditions.
 If you die within the term, your policy will pay out with no impact on your partner's policy.